-The identification and field mapping of structures is strongly influenced by the extent and thickness of overburden cover and the presence of large water bodies.
+The identification and field mapping of geology and structure is strongly influenced by the extent and thickness of overburden cover and the presence of large water bodies.
 The three identified general potentially suitable areas are amenable to site characterization as they contain sufficient areas with good bedrock exposure and limited surface water cover.
+Access and outcrop locations are available for site characterization purposes at the general areas in Sub-Regions 2.1 and 2.3.
+Year-round access to Sub-Region 2.3 is not available.

-In summary, the review of available information did not indicate any obvious conditions which would make the rock mass in the three identified general areas unusually difficult to characterize.
+In summary, the review of available information did not indicate any obvious conditions which would make the rock mass in the three areas unusually difficult to characterize.